RobbieLD/useful-scripts/README.md

 [New-Sln.ps1](Powershell/New-Sln.ps1) - Creates a new .sln file for the csproj projects in the current directory matching the directory structure with solution directories.

+[String-Split-Extractor.ps1](Powershell/String-Split-Extractor.ps1) - Example usage of using String-Split to find lines in a file and then piping that into String-Split again to use regex to extract values from the selected lines.

 ## SQL

 [Current_Sessions.sql](SQL/Current_Sessions.sql) - Selects the sessions currently logged in to the database